This blogpost is about the kind of activities undertaken by some vested interests in the food network system.

 (It’s nearly three years ago that we wrote this report about Birmingham City Council’s relationship with Coca Cola, as well as that with Mondelez.
 These two corporations still hold sway, despite the huge economic costs to the city.)

 In my recent Inside Government presentation, I used a new info-graphic based on the BMJ article by Professor Sir Andy Haines et al on why humanity is hamstrung in doing what needs to be done regarding planetary and human health.
 The next slide was superimposed with a fleeting glimpse of an infant munching on a sprig of broccoli:

 And I recounted a conversation I’d had at an InnovateUK-led Knowledge Transfer Network meeting here in Birmingham among university and ‘industry partners’.
-Inevitably, most of them were from the supranational corporations on the Forbes 2017 list of the world’s largest companies in the food and beverage sector.
+Inevitably, most of them were from the supranational corporations on the Forbes 2017 list of the world’s most powerful companies in the food and beverage sector.

 It was a weird conversation with a bright, highly-educated (to post-doc level), well-meaning young woman keen to make the world a better place.
 She worked for a large confectionery company (my memory fails me which one).
 She explained to me she wanted university research to enable the company’s manufacturing processes to increase the nutritional value of their products and, I quote, make them pass more slowly through the alimentary canal.

-I couldn’t help but think of my infant grandchildren’s healthy alimentary canals (about which I had more than a passing acquaintance).
+I couldn’t help but think of my then-infant grandchildren’s healthy alimentary canals (about which I had more than a passing acquaintance).
 Nor ask her what was the point of trying to make a chocolate bar have the same physiological response on a ‘consumer’ as a sprig of broccoli.

 What are our Government and our universities doing in encouraging this kind of research?
 And what effect does such encouragement have on the likes of this young woman whose careers (and incomes) are predicated on the assumption that such endeavours are a worthwhile use of their efforts, talents and education?